 A Letter from Nantwich

-Heading for trouble . . . well, a turn round
+Heading for trouble . . . well, a choice of two turn rounds at any rate

 MOTORISTS approaching Nantwich Town Centre from the Welsh Row and Wrenbury (etc) directions have been having to put in some extra mileage with the closure of the River Weaver bridge for the gas pipeline work.

-There are signs out warning of the closure - sort of (see below).
+There are signs out warning of the closure - sort of (see right).
 But I am not sure that strangers to the area would think that was the case.
-For one thing, the signs warn "Delays possible" - suggesting there is a way through eventually (Perhaps it should be read as: "4 weeks delays possible"!)
+For one thing, the signs warn "Delays possible" - suggesting there could be a way through at times.

 Also, it refers to Welsh Row as the affected road.
 That is correct, but how many people in an unfamiliar area would know the name of the roads they are travelling on?
 Even fairly local visitors.